davidmansy/reactnd-would-you-rather/README.md

 This is my version of the final assessment project for Udacity's React/Redux Fundamentals course.

-This version includes the core requirements available [here](https://review.udacity.com/#!/rubrics/1567/view).
+This version includes the core Udacity requirements.
 I created my own css files to fit as much as possible the style of the demo app (always a nice css exercice to start from scratch and without any css framework) and I expect to add the following functionalities in the coming months:

 - develop a custom dropdown list control,
 - ability to create new users,